Special Words User GuideBack Next

 If Shuffle Cards is set to All, changing cards per page causes each activity to rewind to its first page.
 Otherwise, each activity's current page is set so that the first card visible before the change was made is still visible afterwards.

-Use this setting if you want to use your device with 1 or 2 Bluetooth switches: change the number of switches from 0 to 1 or 2 as appropriate.
+Use this setting if you want to use your device with 1, 2 or 3 Bluetooth switches: change the number of switches here as appropriate.
 Please refer to Chapter 7 for further details.
+Using 3 switches requires version 3.3.1 of the app or later.

 Other Settings in the Settings App